Renkai/pigsudoku/README.md

 - [x] ensure the puzzle has unique solution
 - [x] make all the cell clickable, when one cell with number clicked, make all cells with the same number clicked
 - [x] when the puzzle is solved, give more vivid congratulation message may be with animation
-- when an empty cell clicked, pop up a option cube with number 1-9, when a number clicked, fill the cell with the number, and close the cube.
+- [x] when an empty cell clicked, pop up a option cube with number 1-9, when a number clicked, fill the cell with the number, and close the cube.
 During the pop up of the cube, keyboard input shall be still acceptable.
+- It seems when the player type or chose the wrong anwser, the game board will block what the player typed.
+Don't block, let the player keep inputing until there are obvious errors, when the error happened give some alert mark
 - when an obvious wrong number filled, give a red border to the cell as well as the conflict cell
 - give user a progress bar, when it takes a long time to generate puzzle
 - when give hint number, also give text format reason